 Today, SSIMPLUS is the core of a suite of products that have become the go-to tools used by the video production and distribution industry to ensure that the highest-quality video reaches viewers in the most cost-effective fashion.

-SSIMPLUS’ genius is it can predict what the video consumer will see, and can do so at every step in the video delivery chain, giving video engineers the ability to monitor and troubleshoot as they transmit images to end-users – ensuring that the person sitting in his den watching a hockey game on a 50-inch display, or the one watching on a cell phone in coffee shop in northern Ontario, is getting the highest quality product possible.
+SSIMPLUS’ genius is it can predict what the video consumer will see, and can do so at every step in the video delivery chain, giving video engineers the ability to monitor and troubleshoot as they transmit images to end-viewers – ensuring that the person sitting in his den watching a hockey game on a 50-inch display, or the one watching on a cell phone in coffee shop in northern Ontario, is getting the highest quality product possible.

 “What we do is make people happy,” says Dr. Abdul Rehman, SSIMWAVE’s CEO and co-founder, “Whether we’re talking about the people who create video content, or the people who watch it, or everyone in between who is responsible for its delivery.
 We help make sure that a video product is the best that it can be.”